frontendonly/site-builder/README.md

 # site-builder
-This is a community repo to discuss ideas and open issues
+This is a community repo to discuss ideas and open issues for FO site builder